 The Albuquerque Fiber Arts Council, Inc. (AFAC) is presenting their 2018 Spring show, themed Earth, Wind & Fiber, April 7-8, 2018 at the ABQ Garden Center.
 Fiber artists of all skill levels are invited to submit their work Jan 1 through Feb 25, 2018.
 Entrants are invited to use their personal interpretation of this theme in the pieces they enter.
 A maximum of three pieces per entrant will be allowed.
 Co-sponsoring guild members may enter without cost; entries from all others will be $10.00 per entry.
 Please be sure to complete the correct form; there is a form for members and a form for non-members (which will take you to PayPal for payment).
+If you have your own method for displaying your item, please note it in the Technique Used box; we will accommodate you, if we can.
 Also, before you begin the form, please ensure that your photos conform to our requirements:

 Photo Requirements: Naming convention: LastNameFirstName-NameofPiece (e.g. SmithMary-RoosterOrigami); size is maximum of 14 megabytes